Carcanet Press: History

 Carcanet was originally a literary magazine; it was founded in 1962 by students from the Universities of Oxford and Cambridge.
-Michael Hind, a member of the original editorial board, recalls how the idea was to 'collect together and publish as a periodical poetry, short fiction, and "intelligent criticism of all the arts"; there were to be both student and senior members' contributions.'
+Michael Hind, a member of the original editorial board, recalls how the idea was to "collect together and publish as a periodical poetry, short fiction, and 'intelligent criticism of all the arts'; there were to be both student and senior members' contributions."
 The intention was to link Oxford and Cambridge universities.
 Its name is an English word which means "a collar of jewels", diminutive of "carcan" (an obsolete word for a collar used for punishment), pronounced "kar'ka-net".
 (A much earlier use of the word was in The Carcanet, an anthology published in 1828.)

 The magazine Carcanet had fallen on hard times by October 1967 when Michael Schmidt, a newly arrived undergraduate at Wadham College, Oxford, took it over.
 In 1969 as a swansong the magazine produced a few pamphlets: poetry by new writers from Britain, India and the United States, and a book of translations.
 The reviews were encouraging, and in 1970–71 Carcanet Press became a limited company, leaving South Hinksey, Oxford, for Manchester.

-Carcanet enjoys Arts Council England support.
+Carcanet is an Arts Council England National Portfolio Organisation.
 Its list includes, alongside new writers from all over the world, major authors from the twentieth and earlier centuries.